ucsd-cse130/wi20/grades.md

   - [See your assigned seat here](static/raw/Center_113_groups.pdf)

 - **Homework Assignments (30%)** :
-  There will be 7 programming assignments, assigned every one or two weeks.
+  There will be *6 programming assignments*, assigned every one or two weeks.
   Instructions on turning them in will be posted with each assignment.